 A proper x16 slot with 16 lanes measures 89 mm in length and has 82 pins, each serving a purpose, such as providing power and transferring data.

 In contrast, the most undersized slot, PCIe x1, has 18 pins and measures 25mm in length.

 What is the x16 Slot Used For?

 This is because graphics cards generate the most data and ideally require a slot with the highest bandwidth – x16 on a commercial motherboard.

 What Does the “16” after “x” Mean Here?

 In most cases, the number after “x” denotes the amount of PCIe lanes the slot has.
-For instance, an x1 slot has a single PCIe lane, and an x4 has four lanes, and so on.
+For instance, an x1 slot has a single PCIe lane, an x4 has four lanes, and so on.

 However, in the case of x16 slots, the number “16” DOES NOT ALWAYS pertain to the number of lanes on the space.
 We will read about that further below.

 But to understand the purpose of the x16 slot and how they are configured, you need to understand PCIe lanes, the PCIe version, and the available slots.

 PCIe Lanes and Version

 PCIe lanes are data links or pipelines that transfer data from the PCIe slot to the CPU.

 The number of PCIe lanes you have on a particular PC is limited, and the total amount depends upon your CPU and the motherboard chipset.

 An average consumer-grade CPU provides 16 dedicated PCIe lanes, and an average motherboard offers about 4.

 Therefore, you can get 20 dedicated PCIe lanes with this configuration.
 So here you could have one possible build with a graphics card taking up 16 lanes and an SSD expansion card taking up the other 4 lanes.

-Depending upon your use case and how the motherboard slots are configured, you can have different types of builds.
+Depending on your use case and how the motherboard slots are configured, you can have different types of builds.

 Also Read: How to Check How Many PCIe Lanes I Have?